Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Introduction

 In an ideal world, such a defense would both be \textit{effective} and \textit{specific}.
 An \textit{effective} defense prevents jailbreak attacks from eliciting harmful content, both in-distribution (i.e. for attack types that were seen during training) and out-of-distribution (i.e. for novel or unseen attack types).
 A defense is \textit{specific} if it does not affect general model utility (e.g., it does not degrade the model instruction following outside of jailbreak attack attempts).
 Unfortunately, despite significant efforts, existing defenses and mitigations struggle to be both effective and specific, and can only achieve high safety against jailbreak attacks at a significant cost of general model utility.

-We posit that this is due to the superposition of concepts and behaviors in model representation spaces that such defenses are bound to operate in \citep{olah2020zoom, elhage2022toy}, making it hard for jailbreak defenses to be specific.
-To test this hypothesis and pave the way for jailbreak defenses with more favorable safety-utility trade-offs, we thus turn to Sparse Autoencoders (SAEs, \cite{cunningham2023sparse, bricken2023monosemanticity, templeton2024scaling}).
-These learn more disentangled representation spaces by mapping original representations to a higher-dimensional space under a sparsity constraint and subsequently reconstructing the original representations from this sparse representation space.
-By moving defense mechanisms to this sparser and disentangled representation space, we develop a jailbreak defense that achieves comparable or better safety-utility tradeoffs and better generalization than defenses operating in the original (dense) representation space, including popular baselines such as Contrastive Activation Addition~\citep{rimsky2024steering} or Circuit Breakers~\citep{zou_improving_2024}.
-In summary, our contributions are as follows: \begin{enumerate} \item We propose \saeours{}, an SAE-based jailbreak defense that introduces a novel feature selection method that identifies how token representations are changed by jailbreak transformations and thus learns only from prompts and does not require model generations for training. \item We evaluate \saeours{} across four models and twelve jailbreak attacks, and find that it improves effectiveness and specificity over baseline defenses, with particularly strong out-of-distribution performance. \item We systematically characterize \saeours{}'s inference-time parameter space, showing effective mitigation is highly sensitive to the selection of task-relevant features and to intervention mass (feature count × strength), and often requires tens to hundreds of features. \end{enumerate}
+One reason for this difficulty may be the superposition of concepts and behaviors in model representation spaces \citep{olah2020zoom, elhage2022toy}: if many concepts or behaviors are entangled in every activation dimension, interventions that target one behavior inevitably perturb others.
+Motivated by this intuition, we turn to Sparse Autoencoders (SAEs, \cite{cunningham2023sparse, bricken2023monosemanticity, templeton2024scaling}), which learn more disentangled representation spaces by mapping activations to a higher-dimensional space under a sparsity constraint.
+Our core question is whether learning defenses in this sparser feature space can yield better safety--utility tradeoffs than learning them in dense activation space.
+We find that this is the case: with context-conditioned feature selection, steering in sparse SAE feature space achieves comparable or better safety--utility tradeoffs and better generalization than defenses operating in the original (dense) representation space, including popular baselines such as Contrastive Activation Addition~\citep{rimsky2024steering} or Circuit Breakers~\citep{zou_improving_2024}.
+In summary, our contributions are as follows: \begin{enumerate} \item We propose \saeours{}\footnote{Code will be made available at \url{https://github.com/apple/ml-ccdelta}.}, an SAE-based jailbreak defense that introduces a novel feature selection method that identifies how token representations are changed by jailbreak transformations and thus learns only from prompts and does not require model generations for training. \item We evaluate \saeours{} across four models and thirteen jailbreak attacks, finding that it improves effectiveness and specificity over baseline defenses and generalizes from a small set of wrapper attacks to held-out attack types, including re-writer attacks and adaptive PAIR, while maintaining substantially better safety--utility tradeoffs than dense-space steering. \item We systematically characterize \saeours{}'s inference-time parameter space, showing that the two-dimensional control surface of feature count and steering strength provides fine-grained access to the safety--utility tradeoff, and that effective mitigation often requires tens to hundreds of features. \end{enumerate}